faasm/faasm/docs/kubernetes.md

 ## Invoking functions

-Invoking functions is a little different to normal Faasm functions and looks like:
+To invoke functions you need to provide the relevant host and port:

 ```
 inv invoke --host=<your k8s host> --port=<your invoke port> <user> <func>